itsciccio/user-accreditation/README.md

     - Consider implementing a retention policy for managing audit log growth
 - Use database transactions to ensure both the status update and audit log creation happen atomically

+## Scaling Solutions Overview (Question C)

+To handle increased traffic to the GET endpoint we can:

+1. Caching:

+Use Redis or Spring's built-in caching to store frequently accessed accreditation statuses in order to reduce database load for repeated requests.
+Depending on the load we can configure the cache to expire based on system resources.

+2. Load balancing:

+Deploy multiple instances of the service to distribute traffic across multiple servers.
+This horizontal scaling approach ensures that no single instance becomes overwhelmed.

 ## Running the Application